 We will receive up to \$64.0 million from the exercise of the Warrants, assuming the exercise in full of all of the Warrants for cash, based on 9,268,131 Warrants outstanding as of October 12, 2022.
 If the Warrants are exercised pursuant to a cashless exercise feature, we will not receive any cash from these exercises.
 Subsequent to the Business Combination, we received approximately \$26.6 million in proceeds from the cash exercise by public warrant holders of 3,851,045 Warrants.
 As of October 12, 2022, the last reported sale price of our Ordinary Shares was \$2.39 per share.
 If the price of our Ordinary Shares remains below \$6.90 per share, the exercise price of our Warrants, warrant holders will be unlikely to cash exercise their Warrants resulting in little or no cash proceeds to us.
-Additionally, subsequent to the Business Combination, 538,563 Warrants were exercised on a "cashless" basis by public warrant holders and 8,125,520 Warrants were exercise of the Warrants, if any, for general corporate purposes.
-Our management will have broad discretion over the use of proceeds from the exercise of the Warrants, if any, for general corporate purposes.
-Our
+Additionally, subsequent to the Business Combination, 538,563 Warrants were exercised on a "cashless" basis by public warrant holders and 8,125,520 Warrants were exercised on a "cashless" basis by DCRN Sponsor and certain of DCRN's previous independent directors.
+We expect to use the net proceeds from the exercise of the Warrants, if any, for general corporate purposes.
+Our management will have broad discretion over the use of proceeds from the exercise of the Warrants.